Mark-Leck/Store-To-Go/README.md

 Now set about configuring your new online store using Store To Go.

-<strong>Note:</strong> For the time being parent paths may have to be enabled, it's on my to-do list to fine toothcomb the source and use virtual paths instead.

 <p><i>Whilst this software is free to use and distribute it comes with no guarantees or support.
 Additional support, setup or customisation services are available for a small charge, should you require any further details on these services then feel free to <a href='mailto:markpleck@gmail.com'><u>email</u></a> me.</i></p>